 - During menopause, estrogen levels can fluctuate dramatically as the body prepares to shut down the ovaries

-In addition, certain oral contraceptives can alter your hormone levels — some women find that a steady estrogen level provided in some oral contraceptives can reduce headache frequency.
+In addition, certain oral contraceptives can alter your hormone levels.
+Some women find that a steady estrogen level provided in some oral contraceptives can reduce headache frequency.

-Headaches that affect women: tension- and stress-related
+Headaches that can affect you: tension- and stress-related

 - Muscle strain